It was May 2002. I watched my ship sail away, and wondered what on Earth I was going to do next.

 Much to my surprise, it didn’t take long before a Dutch sailing ship, Stad Amsterdam, offered me a job as quartermaster.
 I was familiar with the job — taking responsibility for running a watch and training trainees, but there were two problems: first, the ship was nothing like the ships I was used to; and second, I didn’t speak Dutch.
 Still, immersion is the best way to learn!

 The first few days on board were interesting, in all senses of the word.
-After several years in re-enactment conditions, I wasn’t used to unlimited food, an actual bed to sleep in, and a real laundry!
+After several years in re-enactment conditions, I wasn’t used to unlimited food, an actual bed to sleep in, and real laundry!
 My social and linguistic blunders kept everyone on their toes as I managed to flood the ship (the words for “close” and “nothing” sound very similar in Dutch, which didn’t help when you’re controlling a tap), offend the passengers, and totally confuse the rest of the crew.
 For any Australians reading this, be aware that in the Netherlands, Milo is a brand of soap, not a hot drink.
 I learned that the hard way.

-After a year on board, I’d crossed the Atlantic twice, sailed the Caribbean and the Mediterranean, passed written exams for my correspondence course, learned Dutch, and generally got my life under control.
+After a year onboard, I’d crossed the Atlantic twice, sailed the Caribbean and the Mediterranean, passed written exams for my correspondence course, learned Dutch, and generally got my life under control.
 I even managed to successfully avoid fines for not paying my $2.20 Australian tax bill.
 When your tax letter chases you around the world for six months, then finds you the day before payment’s due, it makes it very difficult.

-I left the ship a year later with far more resources than I’d had when I joined her, and the realisation that there were more job opportunities in Europe than in Australia.
+I left the ship a year later with far more resources than I’d had when I joined her, and the realization that there were more job opportunities in Europe than in Australia.
 Eager to speak English again, I went to the UK to see what I could find, and face my next big challenge: tracking down the fellow crew member who’d lent me €20 the year before, so that I could repay them.
 Borrowing money was unavoidable, but not paying it back was unthinkable.
 That took another two years, five countries, and was a lot harder than I expected.

 Murphy’s Law transcends international borders.
 The first ship I found was an Australian sailing ship, the Endeavour, in Whitby.
 After a few days volunteering on her and getting used to English sailing terminology again, a Dutch sailing passenger boat arrived looking for a crew member who could speak Dutch.